serverless/blog/posts/2017-02-28-serverless-v1.8.0.md

 You can read the [announcement blog post](https://serverless.com/blog/azure-functions-and-possibility/) for more information.

 Now you're able to write and deploy Azure function applications with the help of the Serverless Framework.
-Curious how this looks like?
-Here are some resources which will help you get started:
+Curious what this looks like?
+Here are some resources to help you get started:

 1. [Quickstart guide](https://serverless.com/framework/docs/providers/azure/guide/quickstart/)
 2. [Serverless Azure Functions documentation](https://serverless.com/framework/docs/providers/azure/)
 3. [HTTP example](https://github.com/serverless/examples/tree/master/azure-node-simple-http-endpoint)

-Just give it a spin and let us know what you think!
+Give it a spin and let us know what you think!

 **Pro tip:** Sign up via the [free trial](https://azure.microsoft.com/en-us/free/) to get a whopping $200 of free credit.